pnp/pnpcore/docs/articles/consumer/readme.md

     var pnpContextFactory = scope.ServiceProvider.GetRequiredService<IPnPContextFactory>();
     // Use the PnP Context factory to get a PnPContext for the given configuration using (var context = pnpContextFactory.Create("SiteToWorkWith"))
     {
         // See next chapter on how to use the PnPContext }

+    using (var context = pnpContextFactory.Create("Office 365 Group guid"))
+    {
+        // See next chapter on how to use the PnPContext }